Russo-Turkish War (1828–1829): Treaty of Adrianople

 Faced with these several defeats, the Sultan decided to sue for peace.
 The Treaty of Adrianople signed on 14 September 1829 gave Russia most of the eastern shore of the Black Sea and the mouth of the Danube.
 Turkey recognized Russian sovereignty over parts of present-day northwest Armenia.
 Serbia achieved autonomy and Russia was allowed to occupy Moldavia and Wallachia (guaranteeing their prosperity and full "liberty of trade") until Turkey had paid a large indemnity.
 Moldavia and Wallachia remained Russian protectorates until the Crimean War.
 The Straits Question was settled four years later, when both powers signed the Treaty of Hünkâr İskelesi.

-Regarding the Greek situation with the treaty of Adrianople, the Ottoman Sultan finally recognized the independence of the Greeks.
+Regarding the Greek situation with the treaty of Adrianople, the Ottoman Sultan finally recognized the independence of the Kingdom of Greece.
 Much later, Karl Marx in an article in the New York Tribune (21 April 1853), wrote: "Who solved finally the Greek case?
 It was neither the rebellion of Ali Pasha, neither the battle in Navarino, neither the French Army in Peloponnese, neither the conferences and protocols of London; but it was Diebitsch, who invaded through the Balkans to Evros".